MarcoAOC/LoRaMESH_STM8L/README.md

 ### Running a example

-You can run the examples provided in <a href="https://github.com/MarcoAOC/LoRaMESH_STM8L/tree/master/examples">this</a> root following the instructions.
+Example code can be downloaded from <a href="https://github.com/MarcoAOC/LoRaMESH_STM8L/tree/master/examples">this</a> root following the instructions.

 ## Documentation
-You can read the full description of functions in <a href="https://github.com/MarcoAOC/LoRaMESH_STM8L/tree/master/src/LoRaMESH.h">here</a>.
+Full documentation description <a href="https://github.com/MarcoAOC/LoRaMESH_STM8L/tree/master/src/LoRaMESH.h">here</a>.
 ## How to contribute

 Read [this](CONTRIBUTING.md) guide.